 Irena at Embracing Our Choices

-Existential Psychotherapy and Life Coaching
+Psychotherapy, Counselling and Life Coaching

 I value the relationships I form with each client and believe that goes a long way in allowing me to help you improve your life.
 I can help you make better life choices or accept the aspects of your life that you cannot change.
 Such difficulties often underlie feelings of stress, anxiety or depression.